skip to Main Content

 5. Eswatini (Swaziland) – to the east

 South Africa is bordered by two oceans: the Atlantic Ocean to the west and the Indian Ocean to the east.
-The two oceans meet at Cape Agulhas, which is the southernmost point of the continent.
+The two oceans meet at Cape Agulhas, the continent’s southernmost point.

 Map Outline of South Africa with Neighboring Countries